hhandika/hhandika/README.md

 -->
 I am a self-taught programmer, taxonomist and field evolutionary biologist by training.
 I enjoy computer building and tinkering with computer hardware and software.
 You will also often find me chasing mice and shrews on a mountain in the tropics.
 Let just say, I am someone who was failed to get into a computer science major, decided to study biology instead, and realized that it was the best decision I had ever made in my life.

 Currently, I am a PhD student in Esselstyn's Lab at the Museum of Natural Science and the Department of Biological Sciences, Louisiana State University, USA.
-I work on taxonomy and molecular phylogenetics of small mammals in Southeast Asia.
-My current coding projects are largely to support my research.
+I work on morphological systematics and molecular phylogenetics of small mammals in Southeast Asia.
+I describe species and study their evolutionary relationships.
+My current coding projects are mainly to support my research.

 🔭 I’m currently working on a Rust-based project to create a pipeline to assemble sequence capture genetic data.
 In my free/procrastination time, I work on coding data science statistics from scratch.
 I implement it on six programming languages that I am comfortable on using.